aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

 The scenarios tested are:
 - **Random flight search** by injecting 5 users over 5 minutes duration.
 - **Retrieve User profile & Loyalty details** for random users.
-The load pattern ramps up with 1 users to 5 users over the 5 minutes duration.
+The load pattern ramps up with 1 user to 5 users over the 5 minutes duration.
 - **List Booking details** for users.
 The load pattern ramps up with 1 users to 5 users over the 5 minutes duration.
 - **Create new flight booking** by injecting 5 concurrent users over 5 minutes duration.